rust-bitcoin/murmel/README.md

 cargo buld --release
 target/release/client
 ```
 Above assumes that a filter server is running locally.
-Murmel will download block and script filter headers within
+Murmel will download block and filter headers within
-4 Minutes and build a [Hammersbald]((https://github.com/rust-bitcoin/hammersbald)) dabase of 250MB.
+6 Minutes and build a [Hammersbald]((https://github.com/rust-bitcoin/hammersbald)) dabase of 250MB.
 Its memory
 footprint is around 400MB

 ## Uses